Year of entry 2024

 We will give preference to candidates with work or study experience in areas related to international health.

 English language requirements

 IELTS 6.5 overall, with no less than 6.0 in all components.
-For other English qualifications, read English language equivalent qualifications
+For other English qualifications, read English language equivalent qualifications.

-International students who do not meet the English language requirements for the programme may be able to study an English for Academic Purposes pre-sessional course with a progression route to the degree programme.
-For information and entry requirements, read Pre-sessional programmes
+International students who do not meet the English language requirements for this programme may be able to study our postgraduate pre-sessional English course, to help improve your English language level.

 How to apply

-This link takes you to information on applying for taught programmes and to the University's online application system.
+The ‘Apply’ link at the top of this page takes you to information on applying for taught programmes and to the University's online application system.

 If you're unsure about the application process, contact the admissions team for help.

 There is strong competition to study this course.
 We will give preference to candidates with work or study experience in areas related to international health.

 Read about visas, immigration and other information in International students.
 We recommend that international students apply as early as possible to ensure that they have time to apply for their visa.